Education & Training

 In the active-duty Army, Soldiers can qualify to have their loans repaid by the Military at the rate of one-third of the loan for each year of full-time duty served (maximum loan repayment is $65,000).
 The Army even helps Soldiers pay off student loans they’ve taken out, provided they attended schools on approved Perkins, Stafford or other Department of Education–guaranteed student loans.

-In the active-duty Navy, a $65,000 Loan Repayment Program is also available.
+In the active-duty Navy, a Loan Repayment Program of up to $65,000 is also available.
 Qualifications include no prior military service, a high school diploma and a loan that is not in default.
+This program is available currently to eligible personnel in the delayed entry program who will enlist as active duty Sailors.